Spectral convergence of probability densities for forward problems in uncertainty quantification: Preliminaries

 \subsection{Generalized Polynomial Chaos}

 We present a brief review of the gPC method, see \cite{xiu2010numerical} for a thorough introduction.
-For the purpose of our analysis and results in the subsequent sections, one can skip this section directly to Sec.\ \ref{sec:approx}.
 For clarity, we first review the gPC method for the one-dimensional case.
-The Legendre polynomials $\{ p_n (\alpha ) \}_{n=0} ^{\infty }$ are the set of orthogonal polynomials with respect to the Lebesgue measure on $\Omega = [-1,1]$ \cite{szego1939orthogonal} The Legendre polynomials constitute an orthonormal basis of $L^2(\Omega, d\alpha)$, i.e.,
+The Legendre polynomials $\{ p_n (\alpha ) \}_{n=0} ^{\infty }$ are the set of orthogonal polynomials with respect to the Lebesgue measure on $\Omega = ~[-1,1]$, see \cite{szego1939orthogonal} The Legendre polynomials constitute an orthonormal basis of $L^2(\Omega, d\alpha)$, i.e.,

 The {\bf Galerkin-gPC} expansion of a function $f\in L^2(\Omega)$ of order $n$ is the projection of $f$ to its first $n+1$ modes, i.e., $g_n (\alpha) = \sum_{j=0}^{n} \hat{f}(n) p_n (\alpha)$.
 In the multidimensional case $\Omega = [-1,1]^d$, the expansion of order $n$ of $f$ is defined as the $L^2(\Omega)$ projection of $f$ into the space of polynomials of maximal degree $n$~\cite{canuto1982approximation, ghanem2003stochastic, xiu2002galerkin}